mrbusche/backseatfan.com/_posts/2010-03-25-urban-meyer-scolds-reporter.md

   <blockquote>
     <p>
-      &#8220;You never know with Tim,&#8221; Thompson said. &#8220;He can bolt.
+      "You never know with Tim," Thompson said.
+"He can bolt.
 You'll think he's running, but then he'll just come up and pass it to you.
 You just have to be ready at all times.
 With Brantley, everything's with rhythm, time.
-Like, you know what I mean, a real quarterback.&#8221;
+Like, you know what I mean, a real quarterback."
     </p>
   </blockquote>